flamerten/ConveyorBeltProject/README.md

 #

 # Software
-There are no requirements, as the time and RPi library should have been installed.
+There are no requirements, as the time and RPi library should have been installed in the Raspian OS.
 However, the `TMC_Stepper.py` file should be downloaded and put in the same directory as `new_stepper.py`.

 ## RPI Details
     Username: pi